elierotenberg/immutable-request/README.md

 requester.GET('/todoList')
 .then((immutableMap) => {
   // do something with immutableMap
-});
+  // you can access the raw json with immutableMap.json });
 // cache is done by full path, so querystring can be used to force recaching requester.GET('/todoList?try=2')